Which strategies for a successful outdoor event

 You can rent chemical toilettes, toilette trailers, prefabricated toilets, or built your own environmentally dry toilets. - Easy access to the road

-Most of the weddings involve old people which walk little.
+Most of the weddings involve old people who walk a little.
 Having your parking spot less than one mile away is usually a necessity.

 Wind and Decoration